MaxHalford/taxi-demo-rp-mz-rv-rd-st/README.md

 The purpose of this contrived example is to demonstrate how the streaming analytics ecosystem can work together 🤝

 Each technology has been picked for a particular purpose, but each one could be replaced with an alternative.
-Kafka could replace Redpanda.
-Flink or Bytewax could stand in for Materialize.
-Redis could be replaced with any other storage software.
+[Kafka](https://kafka.apache.org/) could replace Redpanda.
+[Flink](https://flink.apache.org/), [Pinot](https://pinot.apache.org/), or [Bytewax](https://www.bytewax.io/) could stand in for Materialize.
+Redis could be replaced with any other storage backend.
 A different visualization tool than Metabase could be used for monitoring.

 ## Architecture